mattdifford/zuru/pages/privacy.md

 #### 1. Who we are

-Our Privacy Notice applies to all services offered by ZURU Group Ltd and its affiliates, but excludes any products, applications, or services that have separate privacy notices which are not incorporated in this Privacy Notice.
+Our Privacy Notice applies to all services offered by Zuru Group Ltd and its affiliates, but excludes any products, applications, or services that have separate privacy notices which are not incorporated in this Privacy Notice.

-ZURU Group Ltd controls the data collected when you interact with a website owned by ZURU Group Ltd.
+Zuru Group Ltd controls the data collected when you interact with a website owned by Zuru Group Ltd.

 For the purposes of the General Data Protection Regulation (the “GDPR”), Mr Savvy Ltd is the controller in relation to your data.